EPCCed/eidf-docs/docs/services/s3/getting-started.md

 curl -O https://s3.eidf.ac.uk/eidf198-highres-snapshots-sublayer-dns-tbl-re2400/data.zarr/statistics/ww/c/9/0/0
 ```

-### Read from public buckets in the EIDF Data Publishing Service via the AWS CLI
+### Read from a public bucket in the EIDF Data Publishing Service via the AWS CLI

-To read from public buckets within the EIDF Data Publishing Service requires the use of bucket names of form `<project-name>-<bucket-name>`.
+To read from a public bucket within the EIDF Data Publishing Service requires the use of bucket names of form `<project-name>-<bucket-name>`.
 These are valid bucket names, so the AWS CLI can be used.

 List the bucket's files: